 They definitely can be!
 As with most other foods, it really depends on the ingredients used.
 Choose a yogurt and granola with minimal amount of added sugar and fresh fruit, and you've got an excellent snack for kids that provides protein and fiber that will help them feel full longer.

-- 5 oz yogurt Plain or vanilla.
+- 5 oz Greek yogurt Plain or vanilla.
 Your child's favorite yogurt is a good starting place, preferably with a low amount of added sugar.
+See notes section.

-- ¼ cup fresh fruit cut up or sliced
+- ¼ cup fresh fruit Optional but highly recommended.
+Fruit should be cut up or sliced.

 - Spoon yogurt into the bottom of a small bowl or mug.